Let's start at the very beginning, a very good place to start (Rogers and Hammerstein)

 This band was basically the UK Legends very own tribute to the band Smokie.
 Having worked with Alan Silson in the past, and the UK Legends having Bernie Lowery ‘The voice of Smokie’ on vocals, it gave me the opportunity to put quite an impressive Smokie tribute show on the road.
 The show was very popular in Poland and Scandinavia and it performed regularly at the Butlins 70’s weekends.
 It was great for me as a keyboard player to play the music of Smokie because there are a lot of important string arrangements within most of the songs.
 In the 1970's when Smokie were in the charts the BBC orchestra was used heavily in a lot of recordings made by the bands that were performing on TV.

 People ask me why I am not performing very often as the UK Legends any more.
 Well it’s for quite a lot of reasons, but primarily it’s because after running the band for over 18 years I wanted to relax a bit more with my family and every weekend was being taken up with travelling and gigs.
 Also the on-stage volume from some of the members of the band at the shows was getting far too loud, something that is not good for any keyboard player.
-The band members also insisted on playing detuned which messes up my perfect pitch and I just wasn’t enjoying performing my UK Legends shows with them anymore.
-(You can read more about problems of playing detuned if you have perfect pitch here)
+The band members also insisted on playing detuned, sometimes up to two semitones, which messes up my perfect pitch and I just wasn’t enjoying performing my UK Legends shows with them anymore.
+(You can read more about problems of playing detuned when you have perfect pitch here)

 Check us out at one of our shows.
 The shows are shown on my Concerts page.